 Spiritual Growth Opportunities

-This is a faith community that blends the gift of recovery found in programs such as the Twelve Steps of Alcoholics Anonymous and the power of the Christian faith.
+This is a faith community from around the nation that blends the gift of recovery found in programs such as the Twelve Steps of Alcoholics Anonymous and the power of the Christian faith.
+Anonymity is expected.

 Sundays at 11:30 (after worship) in-person and on Zoom.

-Join us after worship—either in person or online—for Soul Food.
-Once called Bible Study, this time is much more than that.
-It is an opportunity to discuss the day’s scripture and savor its meaning for each of us in our own lives.
+Join us after worship—either in person or online—for Soul Food, our time for scripture discussion.
+This time is an opportunity to discuss the scripture used for worship and savor its meaning for each of us in our own lives.
 It’s also an opportunity for making friends and building community here at Williston-Immanuel.